 Praise the Shoe Gods, or, perhaps ridiculously long supply chains.
 These shoes, despite the current in-store experience not reflecting the previous regime, look like they fell out of the Wooster/Ron Johnson administration.

 Sidenote: Has anyone been in a JC Penney lately?
 Have they not almost fully reverted to what they were before?
 Yes, that was their goal, but good grief… their stores look like an AARP sponsored St. John’s Bay fashion show got trampled by a power-walking pack of grannies stampeding to the grand opening of a new year-round Christmas Craft Store.
 You can hear them whip cracking their broken-spirit husbands among all that retail clutter now… “Hurry UP Harold… we’ll miss the Spoon Santa seminar!”

 Just like the Camlin Boot… minus the boot.

 Gone is the plexiglass rigid “leather” of the Kent boot.
 Back is the surprisingly supple (y’know, for $50) leather of the well loved Camlin boot, as well as it’s closer dress-shoe oxford cousin, the Ashton.
 The toe shape is terrific, the sole isn’t clunky, and they’re comfortable out of the box.

 They haven’t totally solved the sizing issues though.
-Consider sizing down by at least half a size, if not a whole size.
+Consider sizing down by half a size.
 Heading in-store is probably your best bet, and it seems like these things have made their way into plenty of brick & mortar locations.

 Back, but this time as a Blucher.